vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 Linear storytelling delivers a controlled, artistically guided experience but risks alienating players who don’t vibe with the author’s style and pace—something I've seen plenty when working on Night School Studio’s games.

 Can a more linear story still work with A Short Hike’s engagement design?
 I would also like to explore the range of text beeps more.
-They’ve clearly worked well in comedic and lighthearted settings, but can they provide an effective performance for a drama?
+They clearly worked well in comedic and lighthearted settings, but can they provide an effective performance for a drama?